tpatterson1996/lcc-metadata-manual/data-management/import/sciencebase-import.md

 ---

-The Import function will allow the contents files from Science Base to be incorporated into the current metadata record.
+The Import function will allow the content files from Science Base to be incorporated into the current metadata record.

 # Method 1: